-- Subsection i.
 Candidates and campaigns may spend money to procure campaign materials.
-Candidates for senate and school and class council elections may utilize no more than sixty dollars (\$60.00) in the furtherance of their campaigns.
-Candidates for executive office and referenda campaigns may spend no more than two hundred dollars (\$200.00). - Subsection ii.
-Campaign purchases must comply with all American University policies, as well as all rules and policies under local and federal law. - Subsection iii.
+Candidates for senate and school and class council elections may utilize no more than fifty dollars (\$50.00) in the furtherance of their campaigns.
+Candidates for executive office and referenda campaigns may spend no more than one hundred and fifty dollars (\$150.00).

+Candidates and campaigns may accept donations from persons, groups, and other entities not officially employed by or affiliated with candidates or campaigns.
+All donations (financial, material, or otherwise) must be declared to the Elections Commission pursuant to Subsection i, Subsection iii, Subsection v, Subsection vi, and Subsection viii.
+Donations are to be counted as part of total campaign spending and shall apply to the spending limits imposed upon campaigns in Subsection i.
+Campaigns may not accept donations for which a monetary value cannot be determined and/or cannot be properly reported to the Elections Commission pursuant to Subsection v and Subsection vi.

+Campaign purchases must comply with all American University policies, as well as all rules and policies under local and federal law.

 In accordance with policies agreed to with Student Activities, there shall be an American University Leadership Grant.
-Candidates running for executive office in competitive races may access two hundred dollars (\$200.00) from the leadership grant only if they acquire twice the required signatures on their nominating petition. - Subsection iv.
-All candidates and campaigns must present a copy of all receipts to the Elections Commission. - Subsection v.
+Candidates running for executive office in competitive races may access up to one hundred and fifty dollars (\$150.00) from the leadership grant only if they acquire twice the required signatures on their nominating petition.

+All candidates must notify the Elections Commission of purchases and amounts spent within seventy-two (72) hours of a purchase being made and/or amount being spent.

+Subsection vi.
+All candidates and campaigns must present a copy of all receipts to the Elections Commission.

 The Elections Commission shall post daily to a public ledger all expenditures by campaigns.
-All campaigns must notify the Elections Commission of purchases and amounts spent each day by 12:00 AM. - Subsection vi.
-For the purposes of subsection a, "campaign materials" shall not include black and white printed materials.
+All campaigns must notify the Elections Commission of purchases and amounts spent within seventy-two (72) hours of a purchase being made and/or amount being spent.

+For the purposes of this section, "campaign materials" shall not include black and white printed materials.
 Black and white printed materials include all printed materials that have no color on them.
+These materials must still follow all guidelines outlined in Section 2.